vorosa/editor/doc-editor/HOWTO/HOWTO-build-xtumlEditor.md

   - Ensure "Search for nested projects" is UNchecked.
   - Select Finish

-- Switch to the Java perspective

-- Select Project > Build Automatically
-  - __Result:__ The build is successful

 - Prepare to run unit tests (on MS Windows):
   - Exit BridgePoint
   - Configure Windows Vista or Windows 7 for unit test running